Decimal separator: Hellenistic–Renaissance eras

 Positional decimal fractions appear for the first time in a book by the Arab mathematician Abu'l-Hasan al-Uqlidisi written in the 10th century.
+He used a short vertical bar above the digit.
 The practice is ultimately derived from the decimal Hindu–Arabic numeral system used in Indian mathematics, and popularized by the Persian mathematician Al-Khwarizmi, when Latin translation of his work on the Indian numerals introduced the decimal positional number system to the Western world.
 His Compendious Book on Calculation by Completion and Balancing presented the first systematic solution of linear and quadratic equations in Arabic.

 Gerbert of Aurillac marked triples of columns with an arc (called a "Pythagorean arc"), when using his Hindu–Arabic numeral-based abacus in the 10th century.
 Fibonacci followed this convention when writing numbers, such as in his influential work Liber Abaci in the 13th century.

 The earliest known record of using the decimal point is in the astronomical tables compiled by the Italian merchant and mathematician Giovanni Bianchini in the 1440s.

 Tables of logarithms prepared by John Napier in 1614 and 1619 used the period (full stop) as the decimal separator, which was then adopted by Henry Briggs in his influential 17th century work.
+When presenting in 1617 calculations with his Napier bones in “Rabdologiæ” however, Napier explains that a notation like 1993,273 (with a comma) is more effective than $1993\,\tfrac{118}{432}$.

 In France, the full stop was already in use in printing to make Roman numerals more readable, so the comma was chosen.

 Many other countries, such as Italy, also chose to use the comma to mark the decimal units position.
 It has been made standard by the ISO for international blueprints.
 However, English-speaking countries took the comma to separate sequences of three digits.
 In some countries, a raised dot or dash (upper comma) may be used for grouping or decimal separator; this is particularly common in handwriting.